rexbordz/SBfinity/README.md

 # SBfinity

-**SBfinity** is a lightweight browser-based integration that connects [Streamer.bot](https://streamer.bot) and [TikFinity]([https://github.com/zerodytrash/TikFinity](https://tikfinity.zerody.one/app/)) in real time.
-It listens to events from TikTok via TikFinity and sends them to Streamer.bot as **Custom Triggers**, so you can build actions in Streamer.bot for TikTok interactions — a great tool for those who are more comfortable with using Streamer.bot.
+SBfinity is a lightweight browser-based integration that connects [Streamer.bot](https://streamer.bot) and [TikFinity](https://tikfinity.zerody.one/app/) in real time.
+It listens to TikTok events via TikFinity and triggers **Custom Triggers** inside Streamer.bot — making it easy for streamers to handle TikTok events using their familiar Streamer.bot setup.

+> ⚠️ **Note:** SBfinity does **not** replace TikFinity’s built-in automation.
+It’s made for creators who prefer working entirely from Streamer.bot.

 ---